 Due to its superior organoleptic properties and recent technological and agricultural developments, Reb M has become a focus for many food and beverage manufacturers.
-However, at this time, Reb M's high price makes it economically unfeasible for significant use in consumer products.
+However, at this time, Reb M's relatively high price makes it economically unfeasible for broad use in consumer products.

-Some of our competitors have developed bioconversion methods to convert precursor glycosides into Rebaudioside M through enzymatic or fermentative pathways.
-Competitors have launched products in 2018, however, these technologies remain to be proven at a commercial level.
-Additionally, this approach is less natural than extracting and concentrating Reb M molecules directly from the leaf.
+Several stevia companies have developed bioconversion methods to convert precursor glycosides into Rebaudioside M through enzymatic or fermentative pathways.
+Competitors began launching products in 2018, however, these technologies are not yet producing Reb M at prices broadly attractive to the market.
+Further, this approach is less natural than extracting and concentrating Reb M molecules directly from the leaf.